-In this tutorial, I will show you how to render content using Strapi's new Rich Text Block Editor in a Next.js project.
+In this tutorial, you will learn how to render content using Strapi's Rich Text Block Editor in a Next.js project.

-Instead of building our project from scratch, I already have a repo with the example.
+Instead of building your project from scratch, I already have a repo with the example.

-To save time, I will walk you through the example project and explain all the important details so you can get started with the new block renderer in your project.
+To save time, you will walk you through the example project and explain all the important details so you can get started with the new block renderer in your project.

 gh repo clone PaulBratslavsky/strapi-block-renderer-test

-Once we have I project cloned, let's run the following commands to set up all the project dependencies.
+Once you have the project cloned, run the following commands to set up all the project dependencies.

 cd strapi-block-renderer-test